 501. General and Special Pathology.
-General and special pathology presented to secondyear students in the form of lectures, demonstrations, discussions, and laboratory work.
+General and special pathology presented to second-year students in the form of lectures, demonstrations, discussions, and laboratory work.
 Gross and microscopic lesions characteristic of various diseases are studied and correlated.
-[10] Staff.
+[10] Dr. McCurley and staff.